scao53/shiyacao.github.io/_pages/disability-etiquette.md

 ## Basic Principles of Disability Etiquette

-> This section draws from the [Disability Etiquette](https://www.easterseals.com/support-and-education/facts-about-disability/disability-etiquette.html).
+> This section draws from the [Disability Etiquette](https://www.easterseals.com/support-and-education/facts-about-disability/disability-etiquette.html) and [Invisible Disability and Etiquette](https://www.disabled-world.com/disability/types/invisible/manners.php#:~:text=If%20you%20are%20aware%20that,a%20form%20of%20invisible%20disability).

 * If you would like to help a disabled person, ask if they need it, and listen to any instructions the person may want to give.
 * Be considerate of the extra time it might take a disabled person to get things done or said.
 Let the person set the pace in walking and talking.
 * Treat adults accordingly.
 * Call a person by their first name only when you extend this familiarity to everyone present.
-* Don’t patronize people who use wheelchairs by patting them on the head.
 * Don’t be embarrassed if you happen to use common expressions that seem to relate to the person’s disability such as “See you later” or “I’ve got to run.”
 * When planning events involving disabled people, consider their needs ahead of time.
 If there’s a potential barrier, like a flight of stairs, narrow doors, an inaccessible restroom, or noise exposure, reach out and discuss the situation with them in advance.
 * If you have a question about access, always ask it and don’t assume you already know the answer.
+* You may encounter a person who experiences a form of disability that affects their speech.
+If you do, be patient and pay attention while waiting for the person to complete a thought or word; do not finish it for them.
+If you do not understand what the person has said, ask them to repeat it.
+Tell them what you did hear and find out if it is close to what they are saying.
+The person may use a technique or device to augment or enhance their speech; be prepared and do not be afraid to communicate with someone who uses a computer, pen and paper, or an alphabet board to communicate.

 ### When you're with a wheelchair user:

 * **Don’t** lean or hang on someone’s wheelchair.
 * **Do** remember that wheelchairs are an extension of personal space.
 * Ask permission before touching someone’s wheelchair.
+* **Don’t** patronize people who use wheelchairs by patting them on the head.
 * **Do** place yourself at the wheelchair user’s eye level to spare both of you a stiff neck if you’re talking for more than a few minutes.
 * **Do** consider distance, weather conditions and physical obstacles such as stairs, curbs and steep hills when giving directions.